-Increasing your sub count with fake numbers doesn’t do you any good, and nobody else besides you care.
+Increasing your sub count with fake numbers doesn’t do you any good, and nobody else besides you cares.

 Do you want real people talking to you and sharing your stuff?
-Do you want to make their lives better, happier and influence them?
-Do you want to have a voice, build a real business or a side income that can change your life?
+Do you want to make their lives better, and happier and influence them?
+Do you want to have a voice, build a real business, or a side income that can change your life?

 Or do you want a number on a screen?

 If you’re concerned that your sub count is too low and people will think twice before subscribing to you because of it—I used to worry about this—, then just hide your subscriber count.

 There’s an option for that in your channel’s settings: